Syracuse advances to NCAA quarterfinals

 UP NEXT

-Syracuse will face James Madison on Thursday, May 18 in the JMA Wireless Dome.
-Game time and ticket information will be announced on Monday.
-The winner of that game will advance to Championship Weekend in Cary, N.C.
+Syracuse will face James Madison on Thursday, May 18 in the JMA Wireless Dome at 12 p.m.